jcroll/foursquare-api-bundle/README.md

 You can find a list of the client's available commands in the bundle's [client.json](https://github.com/jcroll/foursquare-api-client/blob/master/lib/Jcroll/FoursquareApiClient/Resources/config/client.json) but basically they should be the same as the [api endpoints listed in the docs](https://developer.foursquare.com/docs/).
-I haven't gotten around to adding all the endpoints yet so if you don't see the one you are looking for it's as easy as forking the [JcrollFoursquareApiClient](https://github.com/jcroll/foursquare-api-client) and just adding your endpoint following the schema in [client.json](https://github.com/jcroll/foursquare-api-client/blob/master/lib/Jcroll/FoursquareApiClient/Resources/config/client.json).

 ## Oauth2 Integration